evangelistalab/forte/docs/sphinx/mospaceinfo.rst

 Running a Forte computation requires specifying a partitioning of the molecular orbitals.
-Forte defines five orbital spaces:
+Forte defines five types of elementary orbital spaces:

 1. Frozen doubly occupied orbitals (``FROZEN_DOCC``).
 These orbitals are always doubly occupied.